 Format

-Articles should not exceed 6,000 words including notes.
+Articles should not exceed 6,000 words including notes, with a maximum of 12 images.
 Texts should be submitted in Word and double-spaced with endnotes rather than footnotes.
 For style and formatting please see the Journal18 Style Guide for Authors below.

 Images